stephenh/stephenh.github.com/_posts/2014-05-26-from-xmonad-to-i3.markdown

    (Notice how both of these are exactly the opposite of what I disliked about xmonad.)

-3. As a bonus, i3 runs (GNOME) panel-less but is still newbie-friendly because it includes a basic status bar out-of-the-box.
+3. As a bonus, i3 runs panel-less but is still newbie-friendly because it includes a basic status bar out-of-the-box.

    Per before, I was never brave enough to run xmonad without a "basically Gnome" panel, and so always went to the pain of having the Gnome/LXDE panels available for the various applets/etc. This was always the most annoying part of getting xmonad setup.